 In large river systems like the UMRS, most of the hydrogeomorphic processes can be related to spatial and temporal variations in the delivery of water and sediment from surrounding tributaries and how the river rearranges sediment in the valley bottom over time.
 In the impounded reaches and tributary mouths of the UMRS, depositional processes can be spatially distinguished based on proximity to the dam and water levels.
 There are also multiple areas within impounded reaches that show shifts in river competency and capacity.
 Recently, UMRR studies completed maps of planform and side channel changes in the river system.
 The planform change study identified the most likely cause and location for these changes (Rogala et al., 2020 in review), many of which are depositional and delta-like features where flowing waters enter backwaters or impounded waters upstream of dams.
-Hydrogeomorphic change identified by Rogala et al. (in review) included tributary delta deposition, crevasse delta deposition.
+Hydrogeomorphic change identified by Rogala et al. (in review) included tributary delta deposition, crevasse delta deposition, barrier island erosion, island expansion, island erosion, island migration, channel widening, and channel migration.
 In 2018, the Hydrogeomorphic Change working group began a project that surveyed UMRS side channels and did a quick study of geomorphic change in those side channels.
 In 2020, the side channel working group will be using that data to create products that will provide a biological context of what hydrogeomorphic change means in a side channel.
 The hydrogeomorphic working group and side channel working group will collaborate to share products and help expand off current research questions in the future.